Th. Emil Homerin: Career

 A specialist in Arabic literature and Islam, Homerin had lived and worked in Egypt for a number of years.
 Among his many publications are The Wine of Love & Life: Ibn al-Fârid's al-Khamrîyah and al-Qaysarî’s Quest for Meaning (Chicago, 2005), From Arab Poet to Muslim Saint (2nd revised edition, Cairo: American University Press, 2001) and his anthology of translations, Ibn al-Fârid: Sufi Verse & Saintly Life (New York, 2001) published as part of the esteemed Paulist Press series Classics in Western Spirituality.
-The last of these books features a cover painting by fellow former Pekinite Mark Staff Brandl.
+The last of these books features a cover painting by fellow former Pekinite Mark Staff Brandl, with whom Homerin had also collaborated on many artworks and articles.
 Homerin also authored several chapters on Islam in The Religious Foundations of Western Civilization (Abingdon Press, 2006), edited by Jacob Neusner.

 Death and the afterlife were a major focus of Homerin's work, and he carried out field work in Cairo's al-Qarafah cemetery.
 This initiated his interest in American funerary customs and practice which evolved into his course Speaking Stones on Mt.
 Hope Cemetery in Rochester, New York.
 This course examines western funeral ritual and practice, with a particular focus on cemeteries in the United States, and how the iconography and epigraphy of graves and funerary monuments forge symbolic connections among the living and the dead.
 Homerin and his students published the results of their research in Epitaph, the newsletter of the Friends of Mt.
 Hope Cemetery.